-Keep Clear One boat keeps clear of another if the other can sail her course with no need to take avoiding action and with no less than 40 metres between the boats.
+Keep Clear A boat keeps clear of a right-of-way boat if the right-of-way boat can sail her course with no need to take avoiding action and with no less than 40 metres between the boats.

 Leeward and Windward A boat's leeward side is the side that is or, when she is head to wind, was away from the wind.
-However, when sailing by the lee or directly downwind, her leeward side is the side on which her mainsail lies.
+However, when sailing by the lee ordirectly downwind, her leeward side is the side on which her mainsail lies.
 The other side is her windward side.
 When two boats on the same tack overlap, the one on the leeward side of the other is the leeward boat.
 The other is the windward boat.

-Mark An object the sailing instructions require a boat to leave on a specified side, and a race committee boat surrounded by navigable water from which the starting or finishing line extends.
+Mark An object or waypoint the sailing instructions require a boat to leave on a specified side, and a race committee vessel surrounded by navigable water from which the starting or finishing line extends.
 An anchor line or an object attached accidentally to a mark is not part of it.